harsh-kamde/jalsarthi/README.md

 We welcome contributions from the community.
 Please follow these steps:

 1. Fork the repository.
-2. Create a new branch from development.
+2. Create a new branch from `development`.
 3. Make your changes.
-4. Open a pull request to the development branch.
+4. Open a pull request to the `development` branch.

 ## License